-This Graduate Certificate in Process and Thermal Engineering will provide you with an opportunity to design, test and work with pumps, compressor, turbines, heat exchangers, industrial gas turbines and process engineering technologies in the context of mechanical engineering.
+The Graduate Certificate in Process and Thermal Engineering is a postgraduate qualification that includes masters level units as part of the program.
+This Graduate Certificate will provide you with an opportunity to design, test and work with pumps, compressor, turbines, heat exchangers, industrial gas turbines and process engineering technologies in the context of mechanical engineering.

 It offers an opportunity for industry professionals in the field to enhance their knowledge and skills in process and thermal engineering without having to complete a full Master’s degree in mechanical engineering.

 One of the key challenges in the 21st century for the engineering industry is energy with thermal and process engineering being a key area supporting to overcome these challenges.
 The Graduate Certificate in Process and Thermal Engineering covers knowledge and skills underpinning energy storage, transfer and conversion.
 This certificate will also prepare you to understand, analyze and evaluate application of various pumps, industrial gas turbines, heat exchangers, compressors, turbines and drives used in oil & gas, mining, and minerals processing industries.

 The learning outcomes of the course is designed to equip students with professional engineering skills and knowledge to formulate the models necessary to study, analyze, and design thermal systems through the application of these concepts, and to develop the problem-solving skills essential to good engineering practice in practical real-world application.